Editorial Policies

 HUMAN RIGHTS, PERSONAL SECRET, CONFIDENTIALITY

-If the study is performed in humans, authors should obtain patient’s written consent for participation in the trial.
-If there are doubts concerning the procedure of obtaining the consent, further information will be requested from authors about how this consent has been obtained.
+If the study is performed in humans, authors should obtain patient’s written informed consent from patients to participate in the study.
+If there is any doubt about the procedure for obtaining the consent, the authors will be requested to provide further information about how this consent was obtained.

-Any information that may permit to identify the patient’s personality, including surname, initials, and hospital and case history number should not be published in written descriptions, photos, and genealogies.
-Such images as X-ray, laparoscopic, and sonographic photos, slides with abnormalities or images of body parts without distinct features may be used without obtaining a preliminary consent, because they comply with confidentiality requirements due to removal of all distinctive features; they also are not accompanied with a text permitting to identify the patient.
+Any information that could identify the patient’s personality, including surname, initials, and hospital and case history number should not be published in written descriptions, photos, and genealogies.
+Such images as X-ray, laparoscopic, and sonographic photos, slides with abnormalities or images of body parts without distinct features may be used without obtaining a preliminary consent, because they comply with the confidentiality requirements due to removal of all distinctive features; they also are not accompanied with a text permitting to identify the patient.

 A black band covering patient’s eyes on photos is not a sufficient guarantee of anonymity.